There are 1,344 names matching your criteria. This is page 3.

 "wolf" and a diminutive suffix.

-Lum comes from places in Lancashire and West Yorkshire called Lumb, both apparently originally named with Old English lum(m)
+From places in Lancashire and West Yorkshire called Lumb, both apparently originally named for Old English lum(m)

 Originally from a place name meaning "lime tree hill" in Old English.